List of Dallas Cowboys head coaches

 The Dallas Cowboys are a professional American football team based in Frisco, Texas.
 Their stadium is located in Arlington, Texas.
 They are members of the Eastern Division of the National Football Conference (NFC) in the National Football League (NFL).
 The Cowboys franchise was founded in 1960 as an expansion team.
 The team played their games in the Cotton Bowl from 1960 to 1970, then in Texas Stadium from 1971 to 2008, and AT&T Stadium from 2009 to present.
 There have been nine head coaches for the Dallas Cowboys.
 Three coaches have won Super Bowls with the team: Tom Landry in Super Bowl VI and XII, Jimmy Johnson in Super Bowl XXVII and XXVIII, and Barry Switzer in Super Bowl XXX.
-Landry is the team's all-time leader in games coached and wins, and Switzer leads all coaches in winning percentage with .625.
+Landry is the team's all-time leader in games coached and wins, and Switzer leads all coaches in regular season winning percentage with .625.
 Dave Campo is the only Cowboys coach with a losing record (.313), and is also the only coach in franchise history to have never posted a winning season.
 The team's first coach, Tom Landry, has been inducted into the Pro Football Hall of Fame.
-The most recent coach (before the current) was Jason Garrett who replaced Wade Phillips on November 8, 2010.
-The current coach is Mike McCarthy, who replaced Jason Garrett on January 6, 2020.
+The current coach is Brian Schottenheimer, who replaced Mike McCarthy on January 24, 2025, after the latter's contract expired on January 13.